You Live at Home for College and You're Fighting With Your Parents. What Should You Do?

 • Reinforce what’s in it for them.
 “If you stop scolding me, I promise to make time for you once per week, every week, except for when I have mid-terms or finals to prepare for.
 We can schedule a family activity on Saturday afternoons.”

-• Appear Confident.
+• Appear confident.
 Stand tall, use a confident tone of voice, and maintain eye contact.
 Practice ahead of time if you’re nervous!

 • Negotiate.
 If you can’t get all of what you want, try to get some of it instead.
 Maybe they’ll say they “promise to try,” in which case you can tell them you’ll schedule an exciting plan with them once they succeed!